Aryalexa/42-b2bRoot/6-Bonus.md

 >
 > `mysql_secure_installation`
 > - It is a script provided with MySQL and MariaDB that helps to secure the installation by performing various security-related tasks.
 The configuration includes:
+>   - Asked for current password for root?
+Press enter
->   - It asks whether we want to use `unix_socket` authentication.
+>   - Switch to `unix_socket` authentication?
 Instead of relying on a username and password combination, this method leverages the operating system's user authentication mechanism, specifically Unix sockets. >> No
 >     - It would check if the provided username corresponds to a valid system user on the operating system where the server is running.
 >     - Unix_socket authentication is specific to Unix-like operating systems (such as Linux).
 >     - Additionally, it only applies when the client and server are both on the same host, as it relies on local Unix sockets for communication.
 >     - a socket is a combination of an IP address and a port number that uniquely identifies a communication channel between two processes.
 >   - If there is no root password set, the script will prompt you to set a password for the root user >> No (no password) or Yes (and provide the password).
 Saying No is OK.
->   - It lets you remove anonymous users, which would connect without providing any credentials. >> Yes
+>   - Remove anonymous users?
+Yes, this users can connect without providing any credentials. >> Yes
->   - It lets you disallow remote login for the root user, adding a layer of security >> Yes
+>   - Disallow remote login for the root user? this adds a layer of security >> Yes
->   - It lets you remove test databases >> Yes
+>   - Remove test databases? >> Yes
->   - At last it asks to reload privilege tables to make the changes take effect immediately >> Yes
+>   - At last, reload privilege tables? it makes the changes take effect immediately >> Yes

 ```
 Switch to unix_socket authentication? → N